rwanderc/blog/content/posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 * `1000 0000 0000 0000` represents B << 2, which is -32768 in [Two's Complement][twos-complement].
 * `0000 0000 0000 0000` represents B << 3, which is 0.

 That is, simple shifts.
-No special behavior happens during shift to the left.
+No special behavior happens during the shift to the left.

 ### `>>` Signed Right Shift